evangelistcollective/evangelistcollective.github.io/README.md

 ## Contributing

 Pull Requests are more than welcome as we coordinate efforts.
-Here are a few notes to help you along.
+Here are a few notes to help you along the way.

 ### Editing The Site